jcocozza/rct/README.md

 rct will look for an `.rst.json` config file in your home directory.

+A config can be created with `gen-config` command.

 Here is a sample config.

 The `server` component is where rct will listen for incoming tcp connections.